instana/otel-dc/vault/ReadMe.md

         dcConfig = VaultExecute.executeVault(dcConfig);
 ```

-### Building the module.(using fat jar)
+### Building the module
-To build the project and have a fat jar instead of a regular jar so the dependencies can come along in a single jar file, use the below command:
+Building the project will generate a shadow jar with the required dependencies, which can be used as the dependency in the respective Data Collector module.

+To Build use the below command:

 ```
 ./gradlew shadowJar
 ```

+### Add dependency
+Once you have the jar handy, you can place it under the lib folder (sample path: `otel-dc/rdb/libs/vault-1.0.0.jar`)
+and add the dependency in your `build.gradle` file like this `implementation(files("libs/vault-1.0.0.jar"))`